How to File a Nursing Home Abuse Claim

 nurse helping elder man

 When discovering signs of abuse or neglect toward a resident in a nursing home, it is crucial to know the steps to take to protect them and ensure they receive justice.
 Abuse in nursing homes can take various forms, including physical, emotional, and financial harm, as well as neglect of basic needs.
 The process of filing a claim involves several important steps, starting with gathering evidence and reporting the abuse to the appropriate authorities.
+It is also important to contact the state’s department of health or Adult Protective Services (APS) to ensure claims are properly investigated and addressed.

 Understanding Nursing Home Abuse and Its Signs